P. I. John

+P. I. John is the son of Ittoop of the Pucadyil house.
 He is married to Minnu and has two children.
 His elder son, Joseph serves with the Roche Diagnostics in Switzerland as the International Business Leader; Laboratory Software Solutions.
 Joseph’s family consists of Janaki, his wife and Rahul their son.
-His second son, Thomas, a Biologist is an Associate Professor with the Indian Institute of Science Education and Research, Pune.
+His second son, Thomas J. Pucadyil, a Biologist is an Associate Professor with the Indian Institute of Science Education and Research, Pune.
 Thomas’s family consists of his wife Shanti and their son Nikhil.